Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2022

 The team continues to feed into the Sustainability Working Group with any relevant outcomes resulting from their reviews.
 This has enabled regular and open communication between both teams as well as opportunities for continued improvement.

-The findings of these reviews continued to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.
-There were no instances of non-compliance identified in relation to Modern Slavery during FY22 as a result of these reviews.
+The findings of these reviews continue to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.
+There were no instances of non-compliance identified in relation to Modern Slavery during FY23 as a result of these reviews.

-1. Continuing to demonstrate the highest levels of knowledge and awareness regarding ethical issues including the renewal of CIPS Ethnical Procurement and Supply certifications and members studying towards CIPS.
+1. Continuing to demonstrate the highest levels of knowledge and awareness regarding ethical issues including the renewal of CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme.

-4. Continuing to review data in order to identify specific targeted initiatives in 2023 that further continue to the sustainability agenda.
+4. Continuing to review data in order to identify specific targeted initiatives in 2024 that further contribute to the sustainability agenda.